Weibersbrunn: Subdivision

-Neighbouring communities
+Neighbouring municipalities

 Weibersbrunn borders on (from the north, clockwise): Rothenbucher Forst, Rothenbuch, Rohrbrunner Forst, Waldaschaffer Forst.
 Except for Rothenbuch, these are all gemeindefreie Gebiete mostly covered by forest.

 History

 Originally, Weibersbrunn was just a roadhouse on the Eselsweg (donkey trail), a long-distance trade route through the Spessart.
 In 1706, the Weibersbrunner Glashütte was founded as a subsidiary of the Electoral Mainz Spiegelglasmanufaktur (mirror manufacturing) at Lohr.
 For over 150 years, high-quality glass (window panes, goblets) was produced here.
 The highly valued semicircular crown glass sheets – called Mondglas or "Moon Glass" – used for window panes, was delivered to Aschaffenburg.
 Other products went to Lohr.
 Mondglas made Weibersbrunn internationally known.
 After Guillaume Brument, the French master glass maker died in 1759, local knowledge of the necessary techniques faded and the quality of the Mondglas declined.
 In addition, in the period of industrialization, local glass production became uncompetitive due to a lack of railway transport.
 Before the motorway was built, Weibersbrunn was connected to the outside world primarily by the Poststrasse (postal road) Aschaffenburg-Würzburg, either at Echterspfahl or at Hessenthal (Mespelbrunn).

 The village grew around the glass works, with craftsmen supplying intermediate products and services to the works.
 Although glass production started to incur losses, these were covered by the Hochstift Mainz until its end in 1803.
 In 1805, the works were auctioned off and after that run by various entrepreneurs, but without much success.

 The Electoral Mainz area in the Hochspessart (High Spessart) was merged into the Principality of Aschaffenburg in 1803 and in 1810 it became part of the Grand Duchy of Frankfurt, shortly thereafter, however, passing between 1814 and 1816 to the Kingdom of Bavaria by way of Austria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt ("Municipal Edict") of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt ("Municipal Edict") of 1818.